Hanyū Station

 Hanyū Station (羽生駅, Hanyū-eki) is an interchange passenger railway station in located in the city of Hanyū, Saitama, Japan, jointly operated by the private railway operators Tōbu Railway and Chichibu Railway.

 Lines

 Hanyū Station is served by the Tōbu Isesaki Line from Asakusa in Tokyo, and is located 66.2 km from the Asakusa terminus.
 It also forms the eastern terminus of the 71.7 km Chichibu Main Line to Mitsumineguchi.

 Station layout

 The station consists of three island platforms serving four Tōbu tracks (numbered 1 to 4) and two Chichibu Line tracks (numbered 4 to 5).

 Platforms

+Note that the platforms labeled 4 are in fact two distinct platforms operated by two different companies.

 History

 The Tōbu station opened on 23 April 1903.
 The Hokubu Railway opened between Hanyu and Gyōdashi on 1 April 1921, with the Hokubu Railway being absorbed into the Chichibu Railway in 1922.

 The station was rebuilt with the station building located over the tracks, formally completed on 22 October 2004.

 From the start of the revised timetable on 18 March 2006, a new up track was added on the east side of the station to allow non-stop trains to pass, and the Tobu platforms were renumbered accordingly.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Hanyū Station becoming "TI-07".